richardsun-voyager/BlogsClustering/README.md

 # Introduction

-This project was aimed to cluster over 2000 blogs from http://www.datasciencecentral.com/, I attempted to apply unsupervised learning methods to documents clustering problem based on my previous study, exactly:
+This project was aimed to cluster over 2000 blogs from http://www.datasciencecentral.com/, first I used Python to get the contents of blogs, then I used tm package of R to handle texts.
+I attempted to apply unsupervised learning methods to documents clustering problem based on my previous study, exactly:

 1. Scraped blogs from http://www.datasciencecentral.com/profiles/blogs using Python urllib, BeautifulSoup packages.